jashu171/MCP-Workflows/04.Own-MCP-Server/readme.md

 **Verify**
 - The workflow badge shows **Active**.
-- Opening **Executions** shows no recent “failed to register webhook” errors.

 > ⚠ **Common mistake:** Forgetting to activate means Claude cannot reach your trigger in Production.